dportik/SuperCRUNCH/docs/Analysis_Overview.md

 Several outputs are created in the specified input directory, including:

 + BLAST database files for the reference sequences (extensions .nhr, .nin, .nsq).
-+ A BLAST results file, labeled as `LOCUS_blast_output.txt`.
++ A BLAST results file, labeled as `[LOCUS1]_blast_output.txt`.
-+ The filtered fasta file, labeled as `LOCUS1_extracted.fasta`
++ The filtered fasta file, labeled as `[LOCUS1]_extracted.fasta`
-+ A corresponding log file (`Log_File_LOCUS1.txt`) that indicates the original sequence length, BLAST coordinates found, and extracted sequence length for each record with significant BLAST hits to the reference sequences.
++ A corresponding log file (`Log_File_[LOCUS1].txt`) that indicates the original sequence length, BLAST coordinates found, and extracted sequence length for each record with significant BLAST hits to the reference sequences.

 Similar to `Cluster_Blast_Extract.py`, the same options exist for choosing a BLAST algorithm (`-b `) and the BLAST coordinates strategy (`-m `).
 For convenience, this information is also posted here.

 #### BLAST algorithm choice

 The required `-b ` flag specifies the BLAST algorithm to use, which can greatly affect the filtering results.
-The *blastn* algorithm searches with a word size of 11, whereas *megablast* searches include a word size of 28, making blastn more appropriate for interspecies searches and megablast more appropriate for closely related or intraspecific searches.
-However, discontiguous megablast (*dc-megablast*) is better at producing non-fragmented hits for divergent sequences using similar word sizes as *blastn*, and as such it works well for interspecific and intraspecific searches.
+The *blastn* algorithm searches with a word size of 11, whereas *megablast* searches include a word size of 28, making *blastn* more appropriate for interspecies searches and *megablast* more appropriate for closely related or intraspecific searches.
+However, *discontiguous megablast* (*dc-megablast*) is better at producing non-fragmented hits for divergent sequences using similar word sizes as *blastn*, and as such it works well for interspecific and intraspecific searches.
 If the goal is to produce species level phylogenetic data sets then *dc-megablast* should be used, but if the focus is on population level phylogenetic data sets then *megablast* may be preferable.
 You can easily compare the effects of the different BLAST algorithms, as the coordinates used to extract sequences are readily available in the log files produced in the final `/04_Trimmed_Results` directory.

 #### BLAST coordinates strategy